US orthodontic chains, ranked by office count

 Why are private equity backed orthodontic chains growing?

 Two reasons.
 The retirement curve is real: a meaningful share of US orthodontists are over 55 and looking for a transition path, and a DSO buyout solves succession without forcing a solo sale.
 And the unit economics are clean: an orthodontic office produces predictable case revenue with low overhead per case relative to general dentistry, which is exactly the shape financial sponsors like.
-The growth is real, but the share is still under 10 percent.
+The growth is real, but the chain share is still under 10 percent.

 Can I get a sample of the orthodontic chains and practice owner data?